-Lincoln Castle is a major castle constructed in Lincoln, England during the late 11th century by William the Conqueror on the site of a pre-existing Roman fortress.
+Lincoln Castle located in Lincoln, England and was built during the late 11th century by William the Conqueror on the site of a pre-existing Roman fortress.

 Lincoln castle is a little unusual in having two mottes.
 To the south, where the Roman wall stands on the edge of a steep slope, it was retained partially as a curtain wall and partially as a revetment retaining the mottes.
 In the west, where the ground is more level, the Roman wall was buried within an earth rampart and extended upward to form the Norman castle wall.
 The Roman west gate which is on the same site as the castle's westgate, was excavated in the 19th century but collapsed on exposure.